brandtkeller/dev-env/README.md

 # Development Environment

+This repository captures my development environment comprised of containerized tools.
+The experiment here is to drive some discomfort around waht data persists and what tooling is available such that I can continually remove unnecessary tools from my

 ## Intent
 Containerized development tooling that can integrate with a minimal amount of host-installed dependencies.
 For instance, the `dev-container` workflow for vscode integrating and handling git credentials is a nice mechanism for not needing to copy credentials into the container or multiple places.